GoldenFighter/amplify-next-template/IMAGE_ANALYSIS_SETUP.md

 ## Security

 - Images are processed through AWS Bedrock (secure and compliant)
-- No image data is stored permanently (only during processing)
+- Images are temporarily stored in S3 with signed URLs (1 hour expiration)
 - All requests require authentication
-- Images are uploaded to your private S3 bucket
+- Images are uploaded to your private S3 bucket with proper access controls

 ## Next Steps